reesesun/reese-markdown-cv/index.md

 _Rehab Aid_

-- Assists in the provision of patient care under the direct supervision of the licensed clinical staff
+- Assist in the provision of patient care under the direct supervision of the licensed clinical staff
-- Provides both clinical and clerical support as required by the facility
+- Provide both clinical and clerical support as required by the facility
 - Assist in the training of therapy volunteers
+- Rotate through selected treatment areas when necessary to facilitate organizational needs

 ### **Phoenix Rehabilitation and Health Services - State College** `Sep 2017 - Dec 2018`